What Is A Redirect — Should You Use Web Redirects?

 When To Use Redirects?

-URL forwarding, otherwise known as a URL redirect, can be very useful in different situations, from enhancing online traffic to comfortably switching to a new website page.
-This section will discuss some cases where you would need to use redirects.
+URL forwarding, or a URL redirect, can be very useful in different situations, from enhancing online traffic to comfortably switching to a new website page.
+This section will discuss some cases where redirects are needed to maintain a consistent domain name structure.

 1. Temporary Maintenance Of A Page

 You often must remove your original website page to improve and update it.
-Under such circumstances, it is always best to set up a backup page to avoid losing any of your followers.
+Under such circumstances, it is always best to set up a backup page to avoid losing your followers.

 You can use redirects to let your visitors access the temporary backup page until the previous page is up and running again.
-In other words, it provides a great way to continue engaging with your followers when the initial web page is temporarily down.
+In other words, it provides a great way to continue engaging with your followers and enhancing user experience when the initial web page is temporarily down.

 2. Permanent Deletion Of A Page

-Sometimes, you might want to redesign your entire website and permanently delete some old pages.
-But you might want to keep the content of these pages for your users.
+Sometimes, you might want to redesign your entire website and permanently delete some old pages, but you might also want to keep the content of these pages for your users.

 In such cases, you can use redirects to reroute to a different page where they can check out the content of your old URLs.
 So, redirects can be a good idea if you plan to revamp your website but still want to keep the content of the old pages.